r-devel/r-dev-env/README.md

 ### Build Setup
 1. Environment Variables
     - We have environment variables for setting path to install and build R and source code.
 And also for R source code version.
     - The path ENV variable for R Build and R Source code are BUILDDIR and TOP_SRCDIR respectively.
-And for R source code version it is R_VERSION.
     - The environment variables are set in the codespace image and are available when the codespace starts.
     - The R_VERSION_BUILD_DIR has BUILDDIR path as base path and R_VERSION is added as suffix.